Our focus today is on the Volatility framework, on its capability of analyzing process activity.

 The Volatility framework is an open source tool that is used to analyze volatile memory for a host of things.
 This framework comes with various plugins that can be used by the investigators to get an idea of what was going on in the machine when it was being used.
 Volatile memory is the primary storage of most computers, by primary storage I’m referring to the RAM.

-If live acquisition is done for a piece of evidence, an image of the volatile memory can hold various clues that can help an investigation, for instance: passwords, services, network activity, processes, etc. All these can be acquired from live memory.
+If the live acquisition is done for a piece of evidence, an image of the volatile memory can hold various clues that can help an investigation, for instance: passwords, services, network activity, processes, etc. All these can be acquired from live memory.

 In another instance, after an incident, volatility can be used to uncover the cause.
 It has plugins that let you sift through the primary storage and pinpoint suspicious processes that might have been running at the time of the incident or might have led up to it.